cseid2001/ssh-honeypot-project/README.md

 The honeypot uses **Cowrie**, a medium-to-high interaction SSH honeypot designed to emulate a shell environment.
 It logs attacker activity such as:

 - **Both failed and successful login attempts**
-- Attacker-entered **usernames, passwords, and post-authentication commands**
+- Attempted **usernames, passwords, and post-authentication commands**
 - **Source IP addresses** for every attempt

 ### **Wazuh Stack**